Football star-turned-addict gets second chance

 On August 3, President Barack Obama shortened the sentences of 214 prisoners, including that of Ronald Moon.

 To date, Obama has commuted the sentences of 1,000 inmates -- more than the past 11 presidents combined.
-More than a third of those inmates were were serving life sentences dealt during America's decades-long "war on drugs."
+More than a third of those inmates were serving life sentences dealt during America's decades-long "war on drugs."
 Over the coming months and years, many will get a second chance on the outside.

 Now, a new administration is heading to Washington.
 Sentencing reform advocates don't expect President-elect Donald Trump to follow the precedent set by Obama, despite the overcrowding and skyrocketing operating costs plaguing the federal prison system.